sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Customizing_Studio/Rubles/Ruble_Cookbook/Executing_an_External_Command.md

 Here we take the current selection in the editor and echo it to the console.

-When using backticks, you need to assign the value of an environment variable to a temporary variable, and use that in the command.
+{{% alert title="⚠️ Warning" color="primary" %}}When using backticks, you need to assign the value of an environment variable to a temporary variable, and use that in the command.{{% /alert %}}

 ```
 require 'ruble'